-Contractor/Vendor refers to any company or business hired to perform work or services on university buildings, property or facilities.
+For the purpose of this policy, any company or business hired to perform work or services on university buildings, property or facilities.
 Businesses covered by this policy include but are not limited to those providing facilities and Information Technology services, including cleaning, painting, computer cabling, HVAC, electrical and plumbing, as well other construction services, property management, and security.

 A. University Certification Requirements

-2. Contractors and vendors are required to sign a certification attesting to their understanding and compliance with this policy.
-The certification by the contractor shall state that all personnel assigned or engaged to work in any Covered University Facilities have had a current criminal background check and that the contractor has reviewed the results with regard to the concerns described in this policy, and made a determination of suitability.
+1. Contractors and vendors are required to sign a certification attesting to their understanding and compliance with this policy.
+The certification by the contractor shall state that all personnel assigned or engaged to work in any Covered University Facilities, including those who may be hired at a later date, will have a current background check and that the contractor will review the results and make a determination of suitability.

-5. Contractors/vendors shall sign the required certification under penalties of perjury, verifying compliance with the policy when they sign or renew a contract with the university.
+2. Contractors/vendors shall sign the required certification under penalties of perjury, verifying compliance with the policy when they sign or renew a contract with the university.

 IV.
 Additional Information

-Failure to comply with this policy will constitute breach of the contractor/vendor’s contract with the university, and may result in sanctions against the contractor/vendor up to and including termination as a university contractor/vendor.
+Failure to comply with this policy will constitute breach of the contractor/vendor’s contract with the university and may result in sanctions against the contractor/vendor up to and including termination as a university contractor/vendor.

 Facilities Division “Criminal Background Checks: Policy for Contractors/Vendors”